ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 ThreadSanitizer: reported 1 warnings
 ```

-Note that since TSan instrumentation operates in a separate switch,
+Note that since TSan instrumentation operates in a separate switch;
 this required no change to our `dune` file.

 The TSan report warns of a data race between two uncoordinated writes